ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/jdbc/README.md

 ## Description

-This tutorial is an application that reads tweets from flat file and load them in a relational database using Hibernate.
+This tutorial is an application that reads tweets from flat file and load them in a relational database using JDBC.

 ## Pre-requisite